ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create UpdateLeaderboard Function

-This function will refresh the leaderboard by spawning a task that repeats forever, but will repeat every 10 seconds.
+The `UpdateLeaderboard` function will refresh the leaderboard by spawning a task that repeats forever, but will repeat every 10 seconds.

 !!! tip "Task Repeating Interval"
     For the tutorial the `repeatInterval` property for the task is set to `10` seconds.
 For a public game, 30 seconds would be more ideal.